se-edu/se-book/processModels/exampleProcessModels/scrum/text.md

 This description of Scrum was adapted from Wikipedia [retrieved on 18/10/2011], emphasis added:

 <tip-box>

-Scrum is a process skeleton that contains sets of practices and predefined roles.
-The main roles in Scrum are:
+**Scrum is a process skeleton that contains sets of practices and predefined roles.
+The main roles in Scrum are:**

-* The ScrumMaster, who maintains the processes (typically in lieu of a project manager)
+* **The Scrum Master**, who maintains the processes (typically in lieu of a project manager)
-* The Product Owner, who represents the stakeholders and the business
+* **The Product Owner**, who represents the stakeholders and the business
-* The Team, a cross-functional group who do the actual analysis, design, implementation, testing, etc.
+* **The Team**, a cross-functional group who do the actual analysis, design, implementation, testing, etc.

 **A Scrum project is divided into iterations called Sprints.** A sprint is the basic unit of development in Scrum.
 Sprints tend to last between one week and one month, and are a timeboxed (i.e. restricted to a specific duration) effort of a constant length.